ashishsingh4u/sing-bus/.github/ISSUE_TEMPLATE/bug_report.md

 -->

-# Minimal reproduction of the bug with instructions :-
+# Minimal reproduction of the bug with instructions:-

-## Expected behavior :-
+## Expected behavior:-

-## Other information :-
+## Other information:-

-## I would be willing to submit a PR to fix this issue :-
+## I would be willing to submit a PR to fix this issue:-

 - [ ] Yes (Assistance is provided if you need help submitting a pull request)
 - [ ] No